tartpomegranate/gnocchi/README.md

 # gnocchi

-## Todo app with a modern design built using TailwindCSS
+## Todo app with a modern design.

-The app was built using React.
-Styled using TailwindCSS.
+The app was built using React and styled using TailwindCSS.

 To get started with the project, you can clone the github repo: